 What happened next surprised everyone.
 With the new license model in place, the design engineers realized that they didn’t have a constrained amount of software licenses that they had to carefully share.
 With this new found bounty of licenses, engineers started to use more software, much more software, as they learned how to perform much more extensive design analysis.
 The engineers developed new design processes for creating and analyzing designs.
 The end result was that the products designed as a result of using this new design flow reached market much faster than before, leading to a measurable benefit to the enterprise.
 The CAD administrator was in a bind as the usage far exceeded expectations.
 In the end, a new arrangement was reached that resulted in a lower price per unit time than was originally developed, but, an overall increase in spend to the CAD software design supplier.
 In the end it became a win/win and a blueprint for other enterprise deals.

 So, before you think of pay-per-use as just another license model and a way to throttle revenue by measuring usage differently, think of new ways to generate much more revenue by enabling new or faster ways for customers to achieve real business benefits.
 After all, the users of software aren’t in business just to buy software a little cheaper or a little more efficiently, but have real objectives to meet.
 If you can help them achieve those business objectives more effectively, then your value and revenue should increase accordingly.

 Any other ways you can think of that more ubiquitous software access might result in higher market-share capture or customer retention?
 Can you think of other lessons learned from the case study?

-Learn more about how Flexera supports the full software licensing spectrum, including usage-based, trust but verify models that enable you to quickly alter software monetization models across products and tailor models for various market segments and geographies.
+Learn more about how Revenera supports the full software licensing spectrum, including usage-based, trust but verify models that enable you to quickly alter software monetization models across products and tailor models for various market segments and geographies.